12 Creating Analytic Datasets

 12.1.2 Processing Steps:

-• In the aq object, each row represents a single day in 2025 at a single station.
-Aggregate the aq object to the station level (this will summarize values at that station over the year).
-The aggregated dataset should include two calculated columns total_obs (total number of observations in the year) total_less (total observations less than good AQI (AQI > 50).
-The group_by command must include latitude and longitude as well as station ID.
+• In the temp object, each row represents a single day in the 2025 summer season (June - August) at a single weather station in North Carolina.
+Aggregate the temp object to the station level (this will summarize values at that station over the season).
+The aggregated dataset should include two calculated columns total_obs (total number of observations per station) and total_over_70 (total observations per station where the daily temperature value is over 70 degrees).
+The group_by command must include site, latitude, and longitude

-• Execute a spatial join between aq and nc_counties.
-Drop geometry and aggregate the aq object to the county level (take the sum of the total_obs and total_less columns per county).
+• Execute a spatial join between your reprojected temperature object and reprojected nc_counties object.
+Drop geometry and aggregate the temp object to the county level (take the sum of the total_obs and total_over_70 columns per county).

-• Calculate a perc_less variable representing the percent of county observations that are less than good AQI.
+• Calculate a pct_over_70 variable representing the percent of county observations that are over 70 degrees.

 • Use a table join to add your county-aggregated data to the nc_counties object.